zhangwei2015/IMonitor/README.md

 =====
 # Introduction

 IMonitor - analyze the sequence data of immune repertoire sequenced by NGS.
 If paired-end reads(FASTQ) as input, it will be merged to single sequence according to overlap region.
 FASTA sequence as input is acceptable.
-It provides re-alignment algorithm to identify accurately V,D,J alleles.Sequencing error will be corrected.
-CDR3 region, deletion/insertion of VDJ will be identied and translate nucleotide into amino acid.
+It provides re-alignment algorithm to identify accurately V,D,J alleles.Sequencing error will be corrected.CDR3 region can be identified by both VJ gene assignment and conserative region. deletion/insertion of VDJ will be identied and translate nucleotide into amino acid.
 Multiple statistics and graphs will be provied.

 # System Requirement